Sanan4li/json-local-database/README.md

 ### **Delete a Collection**

 The function `db.deleteCollection()` deletes the collection and returns the success message.
-It deletes the physical file from the `json-local-db` folder.
+It deletes the physical file from the `json-local-database` folder.

 ```javascript
 db.deleteCollection("users", (success, message) => {